isc-projects/bind9/doc/notes/notes-9.19.13.rst

   as broken and is not contacted again during a given resolution process. :gl:`#4005`

+- A flaw in reworked code responsible for accepting TCP connections has been addressed.
+This issue could cause a visible performance drop for TCP queries on some platforms, notably FreeBSD, and has now been fixed. :gl:`#3985`

 - Log file rotation code did not clean up older versions of log files when the logging :any:`channel` had an absolute path configured as a ``file`` destination.
 This has been fixed. :gl:`#3991`